 In 1966 his son, Geoff, joined the business.
 After spending over 20 years in production and sales, Geoff went on to manage the company until his retirement in 2012.
 It was Geoff's early efforts "on the road" that helped the company expand into the many different areas that it is involved in today, including the building, staircase, and furniture industries throughout all parts of Australia.

-Then in 1993, Geoff's son Wyatt became the third generation to work in this successful family business.
+Then in 1995, Geoff's son Wyatt became the third generation to work in this successful family business.
 Like his father, Wyatt has concentrated his efforts in customer relations, including the setting up of office and factory systems to ensure the customer's demands can be met both quickly and accurately.
 In 2012 Wyatt took over the role of general manager of the business after his father retired.

 In 2010, Wyatt's wife, Michelle, joined the company.
 Taking on the role as receptionist as well as marketing, concentrating mainly on website and brochure development.